 Goat Story creates unique coffee accessories for coffee lovers of all kinds.
 They’ve used a minimalistic photo shoot, with all employees dressed in similar tones and styles to highlight the brand’s image.

 Just like their website, product packaging and website copy, there’s nothing that’s obnoxiously loud or distracting – it’s just darn good – like their product.
 It’s one of the many About Us page examples that somewhat uses psychology to its advantage.

 So now that you know the effect a good About Us page can have, read on to see what you need to include into yours!

-What needs to go in an About Us page
+How to write About Us page

 Your About Us page can be made up of whatever you feel is the most important things to your brand.
 If you’re not sure where to start, here are a few suggestions that make amazing elements of any About Us Page.

 But remember that this list is by no means extensive.
 Depending on your industry specifics, there may be more things that you’d like to include to assert your brand’s position in the market.
 The following elements are merely a handful of things that can help you do just that.